Raspberry Pi Pool Monitor – Python Code

 All of the above settings are written to the database so that once the program is up and running changes can be made manually and the program will operate with the new values without the need to stop and restart the software.

-Once everything has been configured for your own personal set up, run the program, it will perform some basic checks to ensure that the data entered is suitable and then proceed to create the MySQL database, tables, rows, and columns, input the initial variable data and then continue to run indefinitely.
+Once everything has been configured for your own personal setup the first time you run the program it should perform some basic checks to ensure that the data entered is suitable and then proceed to create the MySQL database, tables, rows and columns, input some default data and then continue to run indefinitely.
 The main program loop below basically just checks the relay settings every second and does all the timing and testing of conditions related to the other delays that have been configured and then calls the required functions.

 If you have any thought’s about this article, improvements or errors let me know in the comments below and if you found this helpful, why not share it with others.